dfinity/motoko/design/system-api.md

 WebAssembly module to do various checks (do I have enough space? does the argument have the size I expect?
 Eventually: is the sender authenticated and is enough payment provided?) before actually loading the data.
-By allowing partial access the receiver can parse large amount of data in a streaming fashion.
+By allowing partial access, the receiver can parse large amount of data in a streaming fashion.

 *Future note* (relevant once we allow inter-canister messages and/or local actors): The `msgref` is re-used when message sends return and callbacks are